tkgonzal/Module-2-JS-Final-Project-Traven-Gonzales-Jordan-Dinis/README.md

 2. npm build

 # Assets Used
-* (Forward Step Icon)[https://fontawesome.com/icons/forward-step?f=classic&s=solid]: From FontAwesome, used for the next button.
+* [Forward Step Icon](https://fontawesome.com/icons/forward-step?f=classic&s=solid): From FontAwesome, used for the next button.
-* (Forward Fast)[https://fontawesome.com/icons/forward-fast?f=classic&s=solid]: From FontAwesome, used for the last button.
+* [Forward Fast](https://fontawesome.com/icons/forward-fast?f=classic&s=solid): From FontAwesome, used for the last button.
-* (Backward Step)[https://fontawesome.com/icons/backward-step?f=classic&s=solid]: From FontAwesome, used for the previous button.
+* [Backward Step](https://fontawesome.com/icons/backward-step?f=classic&s=solid): From FontAwesome, used for the previous button.
-* (Backward Fast)[https://fontawesome.com/icons/backward-fast?f=classic&s=solid]: From FontAwesome, used for the first button.
+* [Backward Fast](https://fontawesome.com/icons/backward-fast?f=classic&s=solid): From FontAwesome, used for the first button.